 Disability: There is a lift in the parking measuring 82 cm.
 Arrive in Piazzetta is possible without too much issues.
 Floor sandstone.

-Good to know: We have Newsstand, Pharmacy, Police, Post Office, Yacht Club, ATM and Captaincy.
+Good to know: We have Newsstand, Pharmacy, Police, Post Office, Yacht Club, a Park, ATM and Captaincy.

 Toilets: They are in the square of parking on arrival.
 There are also at the end of Molo Umberto I. Pier at the right.